Fajitas are an easy weekday meal that will please the whole family. These chicken or beef fajitas are healthy, quick and satisfyingly good.

 Low Calorie, No-Carb Fajitas

 One of the best things about fajitas is that they can be a healthy, low-calorie meal.
 Leave the cheese off to make them dairy free.
 Leave the sugar out of the seasoning.
-You can even make them a no-carb meal.
+You can even make them a low-carb meal.
 I love flour tortillas, but if I’m not eating carbs, I just replace them with lettuce leaves.
 They’re great no matter how you make them.

 What to Serve With Fajitas